JohannSeverin/Master_Thesis/Note Vault/Master Thesis Trail/Documentation - QuantumDeviceSimulation/Simulation/Experiment.md

 The `SimulationExperiment` call the overwritten `simulate` method to simulate a configuration.
 This now takes care of looping over the swept parameters defined in the [[Systems]] simulated.
 At the moment it supports sweeps over 1 or 2 parameters as well as the possibility to save the state or density matrix at each time in the simulation.

 # Subclasses
-> [!NOTE]
-> Maybe move the subclasses to each its own file.
-It is probably nice with a guide how to use it and an example for each.

 ## Schrödinger Experiment
 The simplest implemented experiment is the Schrödinger experiment which takes states and simply evolves them using the Schrödinger equation:
 $$\frac{d}{dt}\ket{\psi} = -i\hbar\hat{H}\ket{\psi}$$